creative coaching houseofflowlogo11

 University of Cincinnati, College of Design, Architecture, Art, and Planning: majors in Industrial Design, Animation, and English Literature

 In 2011, After painting and drawing for many years, Douglas’ creative passions gave way to teaching and becoming an artist coach.
-For more information on Douglas’ artist coach work or to be coached by him, go here.
-You can also find more information on the benefits of working with an artist coach here.
+Go here for more information on Douglas’ creativity coaching or to be coached by him.
+And you can also find more information on the benefits of working with an artist coach.
 And here is an article about working specifically with a visual artist coach.

 Translate »